Moray eel: Habitat

 The moray eel can be found in both fresh and saltwater habitats.
 The vast majority of species are strictly marine, never entering freshwater.
 Of the few species known to live in freshwater, the most well-known is Gymnothorax polyuranodon.

 Within the marine realm, morays are found in shallow water nearshore areas, continental slopes, continental shelves, deep benthic habitats, and mesopelagic zones of the ocean, and in both tropical and temperate environments.
-Tropical oceans are typically located near the equator, whereas temperate oceans are typically located away from the equator.
 Most species are found in tropical or subtropical environments, with only a few species (yellow moray) found in temperate ocean environments.

 Although the moray eel can occupy both tropical oceans and temperate oceans, as well as both freshwater and saltwater, the majority of moray eels occupy warm saltwater environments, which contain reefs.
 Within the tropical oceans and temperate oceans, the moray eel occupies shelters, such as dead patch reefs and coral rubble rocks, and less frequently occupies live coral reefs.

+Reproduction and Lifecycle

+The reproductive biology of moray eels remains incompletely understood.
+Most species are oviparous, with external fertilization occurring in the water column.
+During spawning, both males and females release gametes simultaneously, and the fertilized eggs are subsequently dispersed by ocean currents.

+Following fertilization, the eggs develop into leptocephalus larvae, which are transparent and ribbon-like in appearance.
+These larvae remain in the pelagic zone for extended periods—often up to a year—feeding on microscopic plankton.
+This prolonged larval phase facilitates wide geographic dispersal prior to settlement in benthic habitats such as coral reefs or rocky substrates, where metamorphosis into juvenile eels occurs.

+The transition from larva to juvenile involves significant morphological and behavioral changes, including the development of adult pigmentation, body form, and ecological habits.
+Juvenile moray eels typically adopt the solitary and territorial behavior characteristic of adults.

+Due to their nocturnal activity and the often inaccessible environments in which reproduction occurs, direct observations of moray eel courtship and spawning behavior are rare.
+Consequently, their reproductive mechanisms remain one of the least documented aspects of their biology.

+Environmental factors such as water temperature, photoperiod, and food availability are believed to influence spawning events.
+Breeding in captivity is infrequent, which further limits opportunities for scientific study of their reproductive cycle.

 Taxonomy

 Genera

-There are currently around 202 known species of moray eels, divided among 16 genera.
-These genera fall into the two sub-families of Muraeninae and Uropterygiinae, which can be distinguished by the location of their fins.
-In Muraeninae the dorsal fin is found near the gill slits and runs down the back of the eel, while the anal fin is behind the anus.
-The Uropterygiinnae, on the other hand, are defined by both their dorsal and anal fin being located at the end of their tails.
+There are over 200 known species of moray eels, in 16 genera.
+These genera are in two sub-families, Muraeninae and Uropterygiinae, which are distinguished by the location of their fins.
+In Muraeninae the dorsal fin is near the gill slits and runs down the back of the eel, and the anal fin is behind the anus.
+In Uropterygiinae, both the dorsal and the anal fin are at the end of the tail.
 Though this distinction can be seen between the two sub-families, there are still many varieties of genera within Muraeninae and Uropterygiinae.
 Of these, the genus Gymnothorax is by far the broadest, including more than half of the total number of species.

-List of genera according to the World Register of Marine Species :
+The family Muraenidae comprises the following subfamiles and genera: